ioantsaf/web-recorder-server/web-recorder-frontend/README.md

 [nodemon]: https://github.com/remy/nodemon
 [forever]: https://www.npmjs.com/package/forever

-If you also have installed locally or in your server the app's backend you have to modify it's listening URL on `src/app/services/auth.service.ts` file:
+If you have installed locally or in your server the app's backend, you have to modify it's listening URL on `src/app/services/auth.service.ts` file:
 ```
 import { Injectable } from '@angular/core';
 import { Http, Headers, Response } from '@angular/http';